varun-insta/aihub-apps-ci-cd-workflows/README.md

 1. Once your app is ready for migration, merge the feature branch into the `main` branch by creating a pull request (PR).
 2. Upon merging the PR, the CI/CD workflow will be triggered, and the app will be migrated to the target environment.

-⚠️ **Important:** The app will be migrated to the target environment based on the details in the feature branch, not the source environment.
-So, ensure the feature branch contains the latest project details before migration.

 ---

 ## Sample Configuration File